vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 1. Add functions specficially for manipulating tag sets.
 This continues to make metrics management look like a second-class afterthought, and doesn't ease any compatibility problems for existing scripts.
-1. For Lua, set up a new version 3 API that exposes the arrays, while leaving version 2 with single values.
-This will result in metrics with multi-valued tags being reduced to a single value even when there is no modifications to the tags.

 ### Internal Representation